jaanga/jaanga.github.io/documents/jaanga-practice-notes/hyper-productive-organizations.md

 BDFL are good
 https://en.wikipedia.org/wiki/Benevolent_Dictator_for_Life

 Decisions are made, executed and reviewed through a collaborative process

 When bad stuff happens that's when the BDFL may be very useful What are some of the references used to prepare this document?
 I am reminded of Vitruvius' thought that architecture should be graced with firmness, commodity and delight

 Also that project management has the following:

 resources, tasks, time, budget

 And there is some of Christopher Alexander's A Pattern Language

 Can't we solve the mind-body thing without all this mumbo-jumbo?
 We are looking at an enigma that has not been responded to with a successful patty-cake (for want of a better term) in thousands of years.
 If there is a solution it will derive from the efforts of large numbers of people working in many disciplinees.
 So just as in the endeavors of a large corporation the work must be profitable, auditable and beneficial.
 Ascertaining whether these conditions are being fulfilled or not is complex.
-Defining what ‘profitable’, ‘auditable’ and ‘beneficial’ are from the point of view of audiences such as shareholders, local governments, the LGBT and union-registered circus clowns requires jumbo mumbo-jumbo and probably the help of Dumbo.
+Defining what 'profitable', 'auditable' and 'beneficial' are from the point of view of audiences such as shareholders, local governments, the LGBT and union-registered circus clowns requires jumbo mumbo-jumbo and probably the help of Dumbo.

 The rules of order of the endeavor must endeavor to order the rules or rue the ensuing disorder.

 **

 Banal endeavor, average skill set, unconsidered activity.
 I'll accept two of these but not three